Numorian/yawast-ng/docs/index.md

 ## Getting Started

-YAWAST is packaged as a Python package, Docker container, and as a Windows EXE to make installing it as easy as possible.
+yawast-ng is packaged as a Python package and as a Docker container to make installing it as easy as possible.
 Details are available on the [installation page](/installation/).

-#### Windows

-The simplest option for Windows users is to [download](https://github.com/Numorian/yawast-ng/releases) the compiled executable, as Windows requires certain dependencies to be compile.

 #### macOS, Linux, etc.

 The simplest options to install are:

-As a Python package: `pip3 install yawast` (YAWAST requires Python 3.7)
+As a Python package: `pip3 install yawast-ng` (yawast-ng Python 3.9+)

 #### Docker